| Don Cosi on the wharf near Ballyhoo Restaurant |

 non-returnable glass beer bottles, squashed plastic drink bottles, stray

-plastic bags and discarded food wrappers drifting in the wind.
-There are crews of municipal workers who
+plastic bags, and discarded food wrappers drifting in the wind.
+There are crews of municipal workers who regularly clean the roadway margins, but it is a back-breaking, never-ending job.

 program for the aluminum cans.